bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ## Fieldmap data

-Data acquired to correct for B0 inhomogeneities can come in different forms.
+Data acquired to correct for fieldmap inhomogeneities can come in different forms:
-B0 (static magnetic field strength pattern), B1+ (transmit field pattern), and B1- (receive field pattern; not yet supported) maps can be useful in post-processing both raw functional and anatomical data.
+- B0, static magnetic field strength pattern,

-B0 maps are primarily used to correct for spatial distortions in functional data acquired with EPI sequences.
+- B1+, RF transmit field pattern (sometimes simply labeled "B1")

-B1+ and B1- maps are mostly used in anatomical imaging, especially when applying quantitative MRI (qMRI) techniques.
+- B1-, RF receive field pattern (sometimes labeled "RF sensitivity")

-The current version of this standard considers four different scenarios.
-Please note that in all cases fieldmap data can be linked to a specific scan(s) it was acquired for by filling the IntendedFor field in the corresponding JSON file.
+These 3 types of maps can be useful in post-processing for raw functional, diffusion and anatomical data.
+B0 maps are primarily used to correct for spatial distortions in (functional) data acquired with EPI sequences.
+B1+ and B1- maps are mostly used to correct for intensity bias in anatomical imaging, especially when applying quantitative MRI (qMRI) techniques, to account for sensitivity of the antenna(s) at emission (+) and reception (-).

-### B0 fieldmaps
+These fieldmaps are typically derived from a set of raw images acquired with specific parameters, e.g. with different echo times or excitation timing, but this is not always the case, see Case 3 here under for B0.

-Data acquired to correct spatial distortions due to B0 inhomogeneities can come in different forms.
-The current version of this standard considers four different scenarios.
-Please note that in all cases fieldmap data can be linked to a specific scan(s) it was acquired for by filling the IntendedFor field in the corresponding JSON file.
+Please note that in all cases fieldmap data can be linked to a specific image (or set of images) it was acquired for by filling the `IntendedFor` field in the corresponding JSON file.
 For example:
 ```JSON
 {
    "IntendedFor": "func/sub-01_task-motor_bold.nii.gz"
 }
 ```

-The IntendedFor field may contain one or more filenames with paths relative to the subject subfolder.
+The `IntendedFor` field may contain one or more filenames with paths relative to the subject subfolder.
 The path needs to use forward slashes instead of backward slashes.
 Here’s an example with multiple target scans: